-Conservation at the Zoo?
+Conservation in a zoo?
 In a major shift of emphasis, zoos are evolving from recreational facilities into conservation organizations.
-This transformation involves changes in almost every aspect of the Zoo, from how animals are housed to the types of programs offered.
+This transformation involves changes in almost every aspect of the Zoo, from how animals are cared for to the types of programs offered.

 In support of our mission we are a vibrant conservation organization, with projects in our own backyard and beyond.

 Become a partner in conservation!
 Make a donation directly towards our new conservation initiative, Coins for Conservation.
 Thanks to the support of our generous visitors, the BPZoo has raised over $70,000 to directly support wildlife conservation programs around the world.

 Visit our conservation pages to see how we are helping to save endangered species.
 Plus, find out what you can do at home and in your own community to help protect wildlife and wild places.